maierbn/opendihu/doc/sphinx/user/installation.rst

 Prerequisites
 ^^^^^^^^^^^^^^

-On a blank computer, the following packages should be installed.
+On a blank computer with Ubuntu, the following packages should be installed.
 On all servers of SGS, these packages are already available and no further steps are required.

 .. code-block:: bash

-  # Packages needed on Ubuntu 16.04 and 18.04
+  # Packages needed on Ubuntu 16.04 and above
   sudo apt-get update && \
-  sudo apt-get install -y libopenmpi-dev libx11-* git apt-utils make software-properties-common zlib1g-dev cmake libssl-dev bison flex
+  sudo apt-get install -y git make cmake apt-utils software-properties-common libopenmpi-dev libx11-* zlib1g-dev libssl-dev libffi-dev bison flex

-  # (Additional) packages needed on Ubuntu 20.04
+  # Additional packages needed on Ubuntu 20.04
-  sudo apt install python-is-python3      # This makes `python` equal to `python3` and is only needed for the installation of PETSc. sudo apt install python3-pip            # This
+  sudo apt install python-is-python3      # This makes `python` equal to `python3` and is only needed for the installation of PETSc. sudo apt install python3-pip

+  # (optional) If you want to use precice, install the following (requires ~300 MB):
+  sudo apt install libboost-filesystem-dev libboost-log-dev libboost-program-options-dev libboost-system-dev libboost-thread-dev libboost-test-dev

+  # (optional) To be able to build this documentation, install
+  sudo pip3 install sphinx recommonmark sphinx_rtd_theme

-Because we use C++14, the GCC compiler **version 7 or higher** is required.
-This includes the Fortran compiler, ``gfortran``.
+Because we use C++14, the GCC compiler **version 7 or higher** is required, including the Fortran compiler, ``gfortran``.
 The default GCC version on Ubuntu 16.04 was GCC 4 and updating was required.
 From Ubuntu 18.04 on, the default version is at least version 7.

 Please check your current version by running: